jeremyhansonfinger/retext-shopify/readme.md

   },
 ```

-This rule would flag the word `Customise` with the following message:
+This rule would flag the phrase `Customise` with the following message:

 ```
 <stdin>